Submissions

 Kerys Jones: Conceptualization (director); writing – original draft (main); formal analysis (director); writing – review and editing (same).
 Eliseo Roberto: Software (leader); writing – review and editing (same).
 Hebei Wang: Methodology (director); writing – review and editing (same).
 Jinnie Wu: Conceptualization (support); Writing – original draft (supporting); Writing – review and editing (same).
 Pierro Asara: review and editing (same).

-Keywords in Spanish and English: they are the descriptors of the content of the manuscript.
+Keywords in Spanish, Portuguese, and English: they are the descriptors of the content of the manuscript.
 Write a minimum of three and no more than five.
 Terms used in the title should not be repeated.
 Words must be lowercase (except for proper names) and separated by a semicolon (e.g., KEYWORDS: birth weight; Holy Cross; secular variation).

 (II) Main text: It is recommended, where appropriate, to divide the text into the following parts: The first section begins directly with the text without the word “Introduction” as the title, MATERIALS and METHODS (together or in separate sections), RESULTS, DISCUSSION, CONCLUSION, and LITERATURE CITED.
 Main headings should be in capital letters, centered, and bold.
 Secondary titles should be in lowercase, centered, and in bold.
 If there are titles of lower hierarchy, they should be in italics and at the beginning of the first line of the paragraph.
 Do not start sentences with abbreviations.